Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 Predictable Maintenance Costs

 One of the most significant benefits for landlords is financial predictability.
-Instead of facing a surprise $4,000 HVAC replacement or a $2,500 plumbing emergency, you pay a fixed annual premium — typically $500–$1,200 per year — plus a service fee of $60–$150 per claim.
+Instead of facing a surprise $4,000 HVAC replacement or a $2,500 plumbing emergency, you pay a fixed annual premium.
+For 2026, standard rental property plans typically run $400 to $800 per year, with comprehensive coverage costing $1,000 or more, plus a service fee of $50 to $150 per claim (most providers cluster around $75 to $125).
 Both the premium and service fees are generally deductible as operating expenses on your Schedule E, making the real out-of-pocket cost even lower.

 Faster Repairs & Reduced Vacancy